chuckaude/sig-integrations-lab1/README.md

 # SIG Integration Lab 1
-The goal of this lab is provide hands on experience configuring a Polaris workflow in GitHub and viewing the results.
-As part of the lab, we will execute a full scan which will have a policy induced failure.
-We will look at a Fix PR for a vulnerable component (log4j).
-And we will review the code scanning findings in the GitHub Advanced Security tab.
+The goal of this lab is to provide hands on experience configuring a Polaris workflow in GitHub and viewing the results.
+As part of the lab, we will:
+- execute a full scan, viewing the results in the Polaris UI
+- break the build based on a policy defined in the Polaris UI
+- review the code scanning findings in the GitHub Advanced Security tab
+- introduce a vulnerable code change that adds a comment to the Pull Request

-This repo contains everything you need to do the lab with the exception of the two prerequisites listed below.
+This repository contains everything you need to complete the lab except for the two prerequisites listed below.

 # Prerequisites

-1. GitHub Account - signup at https://github.com/signup
+1. [signup](https://github.com/signup) for a free GitHub Account
-2. Polaris Account and Access Token - https://polaris.synopsys.com/developer/default/polaris-documentation/t_make-token
+2. [create](https://polaris.synopsys.com/developer/default/polaris-documentation/t_make-token) a Polaris Access Token

 # Clone repository

-1. Clone this repository into your GitHub account (_GitHub → New → Import a Repository_) **Milestone 1** :heavy_check_mark:
+1. Clone this repository into your GitHub account. _GitHub → New → Import a Repository_ **Milestone 1** :heavy_check_mark:
    - enter https://github.com/chuckaude/sig-integrations-lab1.git
-   - enter repo name, e.g. hello-java
+   - enter repository name, e.g. hello-java
-   - leave as public (required for GHAS)
+   - leave as public (required for GHAS on free accounts)

 # Setup workflow

-1. Confirm GITHUB_TOKEN has workflow read & write permissions (_GitHub → Project → Settings → Actions → General → Workflow Permissions_)
+1. Confirm GITHUB_TOKEN has workflow read & write permissions. _GitHub → Project → Settings → Actions → General → Workflow Permissions_
-2. Confirm all GitHub Actions are allowed (_GitHub → Project → Settings → Actions → General → Actions Permissions_)
+2. Confirm all GitHub Actions are allowed. _GitHub → Project → Settings → Actions → General → Actions Permissions_
-3. Add the following variables, adding POLARIS_ACCESSTOKEN as a **secret** (_GitHub → Project → Settings → Secrets and Variables → Actions_)
+3. Add the following variables, adding POLARIS_ACCESSTOKEN as a **secret**. _GitHub → Project → Settings → Secrets and Variables → Actions_
    - POLARIS_SERVERURL
    - POLARIS_ACCESSTOKEN

-4. Add a coverity.yaml to the project repository (_GitHub → Project → Add file → Create new file_)
+4. Add a coverity.yaml to the project repository. _GitHub → Project → Add file → Create new file_

 ```
 capture: